-Floors including sub-floors

-Repair category: 1

-Notes: Where access was gained, the floors were found to be hard, sound and free from significant defects.
-No inspection of sub-floor area.
+Floors including sub-floors Repair category: Notes: Where access was gained the flooring was found to be hard and free from significant defects.
+There is a well in the basement sitting room floor, and further enquiries should be made in this regard.

 Internal joinery and kitchen fittings

 Repair category:

-Notes: The internal joinery is in keeping with a property of this age and type.
-The kitchen fittings appeared reasonable.
+Notes: Internal joinery is in keeping with a property of this type and age.
+Kitchen fittings appear reasonable.

-Chimney breasts and fireplaces

-Repair category:

-Notes: All flues should be checked prior to use.
-It should be confirmed that the wood burning stoves have been installed by a specialist company using fire retardant materials where required.
+Chimney breasts and fireplaces Repair category: Notes: It should be confirmed that the wood burning stove was installed by a specialist company, using fire retardant materials where required.
+All flues should be checked prior to any use, and if not in use should be suitably capped and vented.